 HIST 210: Major Seminar: European History

 This course explores topics in European history, designed to emphasize active skills of critical reading, textual and contextual analysis, historiographical argument, and historical writing.
 Recent topics have included "Restoration Britain" and "France in World War II."
 Primarily for history majors; others by permission of instructor.
+May be repeated if topic is different.
 Offered most years.

 HIST 222: Modern Scandinavia